 More malicious websites are now being created than legitimate sites, so how can you stay safe online?
-One solution used by businesses and ISPs is the use of a web filter.
+One solution used by businesses and ISPs is a web filter.
 A web filter can be configured to restrict access to certain categories of Internet content and block the majority of malicious websites.

 How Does DNS Filtering Work?

 Since the service provider will also categorize webpages, the DNS filter can also be used to block access to certain categories of webpages – pornography, child pornography, file sharing websites, gambling, and gaming sites for instance.
-Provided a business creates an acceptable usage policy (AUP) and sets that policy with the service provider, the AUP will be enforced.
+Provided a business creates an acceptable usage policy (AUP) and sets that policy up with the service provider, the AUP will be enforced.
 Since DNS filtering is low-latency, there will be next to no delay in accessing safe websites that do not breach an organization’s acceptable Internet usage policies.

 Will a DNS Filter Block All Malicious Websites?

 Unfortunately, no DNS filtering solution will block all malicious websites, as in order to do so, a webpage must first be determined to be malicious.
 If a cybercriminal sets up a brand-new phishing webpage, there will be a delay between the page being created and it being checked and added to a blacklist.
 However, a DNS web filter will block the majority of malicious websites.

 The purpose of a web filter is to reduce risk, not eradicate it entirely.
 Since the vast majority of malicious web content will be blocked, risk can be significantly reduced and there will only be a low chance of a website being accessed that violates your policies.

 Can a DNS Filtering Service be Bypassed?